kistvision/collabot/README.md

 2. Execute detect_book_state.py

-   1.Change the weights file path
+   1. Change the weights file path
      ````
      # yolo parameters
        def parser_opt(self):
            parser = argparse.ArgumentParser()
            parser.add_argument('--weights', nargs='+', type=str, default=ROOT / 'runs/train/only_0822/weights/best.pt', help='model path or triton URL')
      ````
-   2.Choose whether to use video or camera.
+   2. Choose whether to use video or camera.
 If you use camera, write the camera number.
 If you use video, write the video path.
      ````
        # Using Camera
        source = 0